TitusAwakes/linuxvm-shutdown-webhook/README.md

 # linuxvm-shutdown-webhook

 Set up webhook notifications when Linux machines turn on and shutdown.
-Useful when dealing with cloud instances such as AWS and you want to keep everything kernel-specific.
+Useful when dealing with cloud instances such as AWS and you want to keep everything kernel-only.

 # Setup